Golf Etiquette in Thailand: Essential Tips for Playing with Respect and Confidence

-1. Golf Culture in Thailand: Friendly, Relaxed, and Professional
+1. Understanding Thailand’s Unique Golf Culture: Friendly, Relaxed, and Professional

 One of the most unique aspects of Thai golf is the presence of mandatory caddies.
 Every golfer is assigned a caddy, included in the green fee at all courses.
 Your caddy will assist with cleaning clubs, helping with yardages, reading putts, and managing your gear.
 Their knowledge and friendly presence make the game smoother and more enjoyable.